Research Impact at Ohio State

 Together we've made history through our land-grant legacy.
 As we commemorate the 250th anniversary of the founding of the United States, Ohio State is proud to showcase its tradition of innovation.

-From early discoveries to today’s breakthroughs, the work of Ohio State researchers has improved lives, advanced industries, and strengthened communities.
-These highlighted innovations became the foundation for the next-generation of startups and technologies.
+From early discoveries to today’s breakthroughs, the work of Ohio State researchers has improved lives, advanced industries, strengthened communities and became the foundation for the next-generation of startups and technologies.
+Read more about these innovators organized by America 250-Ohio's monthly themes.

 January – Ohio Firsts and Originals